vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/Appendix/report_experiment/MKTHNUM/benchmark/result/MKTHNUM_benchmark/README.md

 with the following format $Q(L, R, K)$ where $L$ and $R$ is the range $[L, R]$ where the algorithm needs to return the $Kth$ element in the range.

-In particular, the query needs to be able to answer a question like "What would be the k-th number in a range $[i, j]$, if this the element of this subarray was sorted?"
+In particular, the query needs to be able to answer a question like "What would be the kth number in a range $[i, j]$, if this the element of this subarray was sorted?"

 #### Example